ScribesZone/ScribesTools/docs/scribesgit/index.rst

     # If an editor opens just enter a message like "get assignment skeletons"
     git pull -e root master
     # You should now have the assignment skeletons in the local repository.
+    # Note that if you get an error at this level this could be either because:
+    # * you've made an error in the url above.
+Use git remote -v to check it.
+    #   If there is an error use the following command
+    #      git remote set-url root <the-url>
+    # * you do not have read access to this repository.
+Please check this
+    #   going on GitHub and check if you see it with your login.

     # You can browse the content of the directory with "ls -la" on unix.
     # There is one directory per assignment.